Azores travel guide

 Gambling is only legal in places licensed by the government, such as official casinos.
 Games of chance, including bingo, are illegal if they’re held on unlicensed premises.

 The police may act on reports of illegal gambling in unauthorised premises without warning.
-Organisers, participants and anyone on the premises may be arrested, charged with a criminal offence and fined or imprisoned.
-If in doubt, ask if the venue is legally licensed.
+You could be arrested, charged and fined or given a prison sentence.
+If in doubt, ask if the venue is licensed.

 Illegal drugs and prison sentences